Woody Point, Queensland: History

 A one-off 'high speed reliability trial' motor race was held in 1936, with a 4.2km (2.65 mile) circuit using the following streets in a clockwise direction: Oxley St-Duffield Rd-Ernest St-Albert St-Margate Pde-Whytecliffe Pde-Gayundah Esplanade-Lilla St-Alfred St. Competitors had to average fixed speeds over the 27 laps.

 Our Lady of Lourdes School opened in 1969 and closed in 1995.

 Woody Point Special School opened on 21 August 1978.
+The school supported children from Early Childhood to Year 12 initially, but, following a community consultation in 2017, it was decided that the schools should support children from Early Childhood to Year 6, but that children with special needs from Years 7 to 12 would attend Redcliffe Special School.
+This transition commenced in 2018 and took two years to complete.

-Southern Cross Catholic College (Woody Point Primary) opened in 2002, being formed by the amalgamation of three Catholic primary schools of the Peninsula, Brigidine College and De La Salle College.
+Southern Cross Catholic College (Woody Point Primary) opened in 2002, being formed by the amalgamation of three Catholic primary schools of the Peninsula, Soubirous College and De La Salle College.

 In 1958, HMQS Gayundah was run aground at Woody Point to create a breakwater.